giros-dit/mupi-proxy/README.md

 ```

 ### Mode2-SSM
-In this mode, client request are routed to providers depending on the multicast source requested.
+In this mode, client request are routed to providers depending on the source and multicast group requested (S,G).
 The routing tables configured are:

 ```
 [murt]